-Here’s an in-depth look at our four days of biking on Le P’tit Train du Nord.
+An in-depth look at 4 days of biking on Le P’tit Train du Nord

 Helpful hint: Pack lightly as the fellow responsible for the luggage transfer weighs each bag and if its more than 15 kg, you’ll pay extra.